is Sylvia & What is Varazs Perm. Reg'd Vizslas?

 We have owned and loved many Vizslas since

 1978.
-Currently we share our home with three Vizslas: 2 females: Miska
+Currently we share our home with three Vizslas: two females: Miska

 (born 2003) and her daughter, Diva

-and a male Tyro (2006) who is a half-brother to Miska.
+and one male Tyro (2006) who is a half-brother to Miska.

 We have owned many Vizslas over the years.
 Sadly, the others have now crossed